 - Had to be easy (a lot of tortilla recipes are difficult to handle)

-After a number of failed attempts I finally came up with a recipe that we all agree tastes better than conventional tortillas!
-And much to my friend’s delight, this actually ended up being the easiest tortilla recipe she has ever made.
+After a number of failed attempts, I created a recipe that we all agree tastes better than conventional tortillas!

-The cassava flour (see photo left) might be the only ingredient you are not familiar with.
-This is a relatively new “whole food” gluten free flour for me and I have absolutely fallen in love with it.
+The cassava flour might be the only ingredient you are not familiar with.
+This is a relatively new “whole food” gluten free flour for me and I have absolutely fallen in love.
 From both a nutrition and cooking standpoint, cassava flour has been one of my most favorite new clean food finds in a long time.

 Cassava Flour is Made From a Root Vegetable (Yuca Root)